 In addition, CFM has decided to implement certain exclusions.
-Beyond the legal requirement of excluding non-conventional weapons (which CFM has expanded to include chemical, biological and depleted uranium weapons), we have also recently excluded companies that derive over 20% of their operational revenue from thermal coal unless their green activities and/or transition efforts are deemed important enough to compensate for this.
+Beyond the legal requirement of excluding non-conventional weapons (which CFM has expanded to include chemical, biological and depleted uranium weapons), we have also recently excluded companies (within both the Mining and the Utilities sectors) that derive over 20% of their operational revenue from thermal coal unless their green activities and/or transition efforts are deemed important enough to compensate for this.
 In addition, CFM currently refrains from taking any positions on coal future contracts.